Dre Campbell Farm

 7. Space Out Your Plants

-Not spacing your plants properly is one of the biggest mistakes you can make when it comes to gardening.
-Why?
-Because it creates an environment that’s perfect for certain diseases and pests to take hold.
+Not spacing your plants properly is one of the biggest mistakes you can make when gardening.
+It creates an environment perfect for certain diseases and pests to take hold.

 Leaf spot, for example, affects a wide range of plants.
-It thrives in moist and shady areas, so if you have a lot of trees or plants clustered together, you’re more likely to see this problem arise.
+It thrives in moist and shady areas, so if you have many trees or plants clustered together, you will likely see this problem arise.

 8. Arber Bio Fungicide

-Arber Bio Fungicide is a product that is effective as a leaf spot disease treatment.
-It’s made with all-natural ingredients, and it’s safe for use on vegetable crops, houseplants, trees, and shrubs.
+Arber Bio Fungicide is an effective leaf spot disease treatment.
+It’s made with all-natural ingredients and is safe for vegetable crops, houseplants, trees, and shrubs.

 9. ZeroTol HC